Female-led investor group scraps deal for Weinstein assets

 “We will consider acquiring assets that may become available in the event of bankruptcy proceedings, as well as other opportunities that may become available in the entertainment industry,” she added.

-In its own statement, The Weinstein Company board said the claim that investors discovered new information was an “excuse”, that it believed that the buyer had never any intention of following through, and that the company had been transparent about its financial condition.
+In its statement, The Weinstein Company board said the claim that investors discovered new information was an “excuse,” it believed the buyer had never any intention of following through, and said the company had been transparent about its financial condition.

 “We will continue to work tirelessly - as we have for months - to determine if there are any viable options outside of bankruptcy,” the board said.
 “In the meantime, we continue to pursue an orderly bankruptcy process to maximize the company’s value.”

+Lions Gate Entertainment Corp (LGFa.N) had made an earlier offer for some of the company’s assets, as had Qatar-owned film company Miramax, which was originally founded by Harvey Weinstein and his brother Bob Weinstein.
+Both could be among potential bidders if assets come up for sale in bankruptcy.

-A representative for Harvey Weinstein did not immediately respond to a request for comment.
+Representatives for Harvey Weinstein and Lions Gate did not immediately respond to requests for comment.
+A Miramax spokeswoman had no comment.

-Contreras-Sweet, who headed the Small Business Administration under former President Barack Obama, last week said her investor group had reached an agreement, with help from the New York State Attorney General’s office, to buy assets from The Weinstein Company to launch a new firm with a majority-female board.
+Contreras-Sweet, who headed the Small Business Administration under former President Barack Obama, last week said her investor group had reached an agreement, with help from the New York state attorney general’s office, to buy assets from The Weinstein Company to launch a new firm with a majority-female board.

 Launched in October 2005, the studio produced and distributed critically acclaimed hits including “The King’s Speech” and “Silver Linings Playbook,” as well as TV series such as long-running fashion reality competition “Project Runway.”

-New York Attorney General Eric Schneiderman said at the time that he had received commitments that a well-funded victims compensation fund would be created, that new policies would protect employees, and that “bad actors” would not be unjustly rewarded.
+New York Attorney General Eric Schneiderman said at the time he had received commitments that a well-funded victims compensation fund would be created, new policies would protect employees and “bad actors” would not be unjustly rewarded.

 “We’ll be disappointed if the parties cannot work out their differences and close the deal,” Amy Spitalnick, a spokeswoman for Schneiderman, said on Tuesday.

-Schneiderman has filed a lawsuit against the company and brothers Bob and Harvey Weinstein, who co-founded the studio, alleging that Harvey Weinstein sexually harassed employees and the company failed to respond.
+Schneiderman has filed a lawsuit against the company and Bob and Harvey Weinstein, alleging that Harvey Weinstein sexually harassed employees and the company failed to respond.
+Bob Weinstein co-founded the company and is co-chairman.
 The lawsuit remains active, Spitalnick said.

-Reporting by Greg Roumeliotis in New York, Karen Freifeld in Washington, Lisa Richwine in Los Angeles and Sangameswaran S in Bengaluru; writing by Lisa Richwine; Editing by Peter Henderson and Rosalba O'Brien
+Reporting by Greg Roumeliotis in New York, Karen Freifeld in Washington, Lisa Richwine in Los Angeles and Sangameswaran S in Bengaluru; Writing by Lisa Richwine; Editing by Peter Henderson and Leslie Adler